Troy High School Counseling

 Scholarships

-Information about scholarships will be posted to your Class of page in Schoology by Ms. Modetz.
+Information about scholarships will be posted to your Schoology class by Ms. Modetz.

-There are some scholarships that have applications in the fall, most scholarship applications have deadlines in the spring of your senior year.
-Many scholarship opportunities will be updated in the winter/spring in the green folder on your Class of course page in Schoology and on the Schoology calendar.
+There are some scholarships that have applications in the fall, most scholarship applications have deadlines in the spring of senior year.
+Many scholarship opportunities will be updated in the winter/spring in the green folder on your Schoology class page and on the Schoology calendar.

 U of M & MSU Admission Presentations